 Criminal Justice | Capital Punishment

 At Duane Buck’s 1997 capital sentencing hearing in Harris County (Houston), Texas, Mr. Buck’s own appointed trial attorneys presented testimony from a psychologist that Mr. Buck was likely to commit criminal acts of violence in the future because he is black.
 The trial prosecutor exploited trial counsel’s error and relied on this expert testimony to argue in favor of a death sentence.

 Mr. Buck's death sentence is an unconstitutional product of racial discrimination.
 LDF presented argument to the United States Supreme Court on Mr. Buck’s behalf on October 5, 2016.
 You can click here to read the oral argument transcript, here to review the briefs LDF submitted to the Court and here to see the amicus briefs that were filed in support of Mr. Buck’s case.

 More than 100 prominent individuals from Texas and throughout the country, including civil rights leaders, elected officials, clergy, former prosecutors and judges, past ABA presidents, and a former Texas governor, are calling for a new, fair sentencing for Duane Buck.
 Read a press release here.

-American Bar Association President Laurel Bellows also a released a statement in support of a new sentencing hearing.
+American Bar Association President Laurel Bellows also released a statement in support of a new sentencing hearing.
 Read the statement here.